drea-wichman/cybersecurity-journey/personal-opsec-setup.md

 - **Spam tracking:** If an alias starts getting spam, I know exactly which company leaked/sold my data and can disable that specific alias without touching anything else.

-- **Replying to emails:** SimpleLogin utilizes "reverse alias" meaning I can reply to emails and it shows the alias as the sender instead of my email.
+- **Replying to emails:** SimpleLogin utilizes "reverse alias" meaning I can reply to emails and it shows the alias as the sender instead of my real email.

 ## Password Management
 Every account has a unique, randomly generated password (20+ charaters).
-I don't know any of my passwords except my master pasword.
+I don't know any of my passwords except my master password.

 **Tool:** Proton Pass (zero-knowledge encryption)